- Rating: PG-13

 In jail, Campbell’s men let the two women stay together.
 “Can’t I have a bowl of water and some rags?”
 Louise asked.
 Ida had protected as much of her face as she could, but a few blows left visible damage on her pretty face.
 “Please?”

-They looked at each other wordlessly and did as they were asked.
+They looked at each other wordlessly and followed through on her request.